PhD Qualifying Examination

 Please see the staff at the Student Services Office to obtain information on PhD coursework requirements.

-Written proposal submission: At least one year before anticipated completion of the dissertation, a written proposal must be submitted to the reading committee.
+Written proposal submission: At least one year before the anticipated completion of the dissertation, a written proposal must be submitted to the reading committee.
 The committee will review the proposal with regard to the quality of the technical content and the written exposition.

 Oral exam scheduling